Wayne Couzens: Police misconduct cases over indecent exposure reports

 Couzens spent at least a month travelling to London from Deal in Kent, where he lived, to research how best to carry out his crimes.

 He is due to be sentenced for the indecent exposure offences on 6 March.
+Three remaining counts Couzens faced will not be pursued by the prosecution and will be left on file, the Old Bailey heard on Monday.